-I get anxious easily.
-It has plagued me through my childhood and it is only within the past few years that I've managed to control it well.
-It doesn't seem like it because I tend to talk without much emotion when speaking to community members or speaking officially.
-However, I like attention, just not when it is from a lot of people at once.
-Sometimes it is a bit overwhelming when everyone is talking about you (positive or not) or trying to get your attention among many others doing the same.
-It's for this reason why I rarely responded to ingame messages while in the server and preferred private messages via Steam.
-It's a minor thing, but something nonetheless.
+I’m anti-social and get anxious easily.
+It has plagued me through my childhood and it’s only within the past few years that I’ve managed to control it decently.
+To put it short I like to keep to myself while avoiding talking to people unless absolutely necessary.
+That’s not to say that I don’t like some attention, just not when it’s from a lot of people at once.
+Sometimes it’s a bit overwhelming when everyone is talking about you (positive or not) or trying to get your attention among many others doing the same.
+It’s for this reason why I rarely responded to ingame messages while in the server and preferred private messages via Steam.

 Clash of Interests

 While you might say that the players are always right, that doesn’t mean that they should be calling all of the shots.
 It is my community after all, but I don’t quite rule with an iron fist; I allow users to suggest changes to the community and vote on the suggestions they like most.
 But that is what they are, suggestions.
 I am in no way obligated to implement suggestions even if they are highly upvoted.
 I also can and have changed things that didn’t go over well immediately because I was confident that what I was doing would eventually be beneficial.
 I’ve been called stubborn (by my own staff as well) and accused of trying to kill the server just because things aren’t seen as I see them.
 Maybe the minimal communication has something to do with it?
 People could at least think about why these decisions are being made before jumping to conclusions.
 It was so overwhelming at one point that I took a week-long hiatus from everything related to the community and it was surprisingly tranquil…